swimmingly/yodrew.github.io/make.md

 Another darkroom had no ventilation or suitable holes anywhere.
 Except it had no door.
 So we built a frame inside the doorway with a narrow door on one side and a narrower panel on the other.
 We cut holes in the panel for ventilation.
 We fixed the frame in the existing doorway with metal straps screwed into old hinge holes.
 So we left no trace when dismantling the darkroom.

-Similarly, we hung 7m of ducting that ran through three rooms; attached a silencer to it; made three window panels; and imperfectly covered five more windows with only one new screw hole in the entire rented house.
+Similarly, we hung 7m of ducting that ran through three rooms; attached a silencer to it; made three window blinds; and imperfectly covered five more windows with only one new screw hole in the entire rented house.
 And that hole was invisible behind a loose piece of trim.

 Sewage pipes drain downward but are ventilated upward.
 Once, friends and I replaced a flush toilet with a composting toilet.
 The exposed drain pipe, being oversize and in a single-story house, wasn't subject to backflow.
 So it proved a perfect exhaust duct for a case fan at floor level.
 Imagination conquers all obstacles (and renews itself in darkness).